NationalSecurityAgency/timely/quick-start/QUICK_START.md

 8. Insert test data
   1. `cd bin; ./insert-test-data.sh`
 9. Add the Timely datasource to Grafana
+  1. Go to https://localhost:54322/api/metrics in your browser and accept the certificate
-  1. Login to Grafana, go to 'DataSources'
+  2. Login to Grafana, go to 'DataSources'
-  2. Click 'Add data source'
+  3. Click 'Add data source'
-  3. Enter the following information:
+  4. Enter the following information:
     1. Name: Timely Standalone
     2. Type: `OpenTSDB`
     3. Url: `https://localhost:54322`